 This is an updated version of a post that was originally published in Sept.
 2017.

 Your Brand is Always in Dialogue, Whether You Realize it or Not.
 Make Sure You’re Taking Part in the Conversation, by Understanding How Your Brand Voice is Expressed.

-In actuality, your brand voice is not a prescription on how your company interacts through one mode of expression – like commercials.
-Instead, it actually encompasses how your brand’s core values come to life through all modes of expression.
+Your brand voice needs to encompass how your brand’s core values come to life through all modes of expression.
 Hint: It’s more than the voice you select for your radio ads… although that certainly is one avenue!